Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 # Quick start

 `Chymyst Core` implements a declarative DSL for purely functional concurrency in Scala.
-The DSL is based on the "chemical machine" paradigm, which is unfamiliar to most readers.
+The DSL is based on the "chemical machine" paradigm, which is likely unfamiliar to most readers.

 This chapter is for the impatient readers who want to dive straight into the code, with very few explanations.